vmaineng/DS-A_day1-Mai/index.md

 console.log(getLog(16, 2));
 ```

-# Problem 3
+# Problem 3 (come back to problem 2 and 3)
+We care about Big O and code performance because:

-all computers will produce different output.
-It saves time and money, and can't assess the same code with all computers.
-Also, it has scalability of the code ; if we add more data and code, we want it to execute it effectively
+1) All computers will produce different output.
+2) It saves time and money, and can't assess the same code with all computers.
+3) It has scalability of the code ; if we add more data and code, we want it to execute it effectively

 # Problem 4

-Not all computers and browsers are built equally; therefore, they will produce a different time output each time. every browsers are built different
+We can't use performance.now() to measure the results of the code since not all computers and browsers are built equally; therefore, the computers will calculate a different 'run' result each time.
+For example, person1 is running the same code on their Windows computer on Firefox and person2 is running the same code on a Mac using Google Chrome.
+Although they are running the same code, they will get different results due to different browsers and computer.

 # Problem 5
 Two constant (push & pop), two linear, and nested for...loop\
-Total: O(1) + 0(1)+ O(n) + O(n) + O(n^2)
+<strong>Total: </strong> O(1) + 0(1)+ O(n) + O(n) + O(n^2)

-Consolidated: 2 + 2n+ n^2 => 2 + n + n^2 => n^2
+<strong>Consolidated: </strong> 2 + 2n+ n^2 => 2 + n + n^2 => n^2

-Final: n^2 b/c we look at worst case scenario
+Final: n^2 b/c worst case scenario has more weight on how the code will perform.

 # Problem 6
 Constant, linear, constant, and nested triple for...loop
-Total: 1 + n + 1 + n ^ 3 => 2 + n + n^
+<strong>Total: </strong> 1 + n + 1 + n ^ 3 => 2 + n + n^

-Consolidated: n^3
+<strong>Consolidated: </strong> n^3

 # Problem 7

-We ignore constants and consolidate our time complexitities because we don't care about details, we only care about the trend.
-In addition, the trend with the worst behavior has more weight to dictate Big O.
+We ignore constants and consolidate our time complexitities because we don't care about the details, we only care about the trend.
+In addition, the trend with the worst behavior has more weight to dictate Big O. (need more)

-# Problem 8
+# Problem 8 (need more)

-space = how much memory it takes. save money to use less memory in the computer
+Space complexity pertains to  how much memory the code will use.
+We care about space complexity to save money to refrain from having to buy more storage space for the computer.

 # Problem 9

-1. boolean = constant ; 1 or 0;
+1. boolean = constant
 2. undefined = constant
 3. null = constant
 4. number = constant

-5. string = linear; strings can be constant;
+1. string (text) = linear;
-6. array = linear
+2. array = linear
-7. object = linear
+3. object = linear

 # Problem 10

-1. array = when you want to access an ordered list and can access the data fast knowing where it is stored in memory
+1. array = when you want to access an ordered list and can access the data fast
-2. object = when you want to access key collection and the data does not need to be in order
+2. object = when you want to access a key collection and the data does not need to be in order

 # Problem 11